 Evan Stone, co-founder of Educators for Excellence, presented his findings concerning best practices and teacher preferences based on the organization's review of more than 100 teacher contracts and survey data from more than 40,000 teachers.
 He identified school-based flexibility as a major mechanism to promote collaboration, recommending that site-based management be made the default in school districts, as opposed to something schools can opt into.
 Mr. Stone cited with approval the Springfield Empowerment Zone collective bargaining agreement as a notable example of this reform.
-He identified open bargaining sessions as a possible tool for collaboration, and noted that collaboration was achieved in Lawrence, Massachusetts.
+He identified open bargaining sessions as a possible tool for collaboration, and noted that collaboration was achieved in Lawrence, Massachusetts the receiver's wise use of the extraordinary powers of that state's receivership law.